dream-hunter/netflow/README.md

-Warning: USE OF THIS PRODUCT IMPLIES APPROPRIATE KNOWLEDGE IN THE SERVER AND NETWORK ADMINISTRATION.

 # Description:

 Netflow project used to gather, store and process netflow data from sensors like Cisco routers.
 The project includes collector, analyzer and monitor.